philipahlberg/wasmfmt/README.md

 ## Install

-To install the tool, first install [Cargo][cargo].
+To get `wasmfmt`, you have two options:

+1. Download a prebuilt binary from [the releases page][releases].
+Binaries are distributed for the following platforms:
+    - Linux (x86_64 and ARM64)
+    - MacOS (x86_64 and ARM64)
+    - Windows (x86_64)
+2. Build the tool manually, either from [crates.io][cratesio] or directly from this repository.

-Then, to install from [crates.io][cratesio]:
+To install from [crates.io][cratesio-crate]:

 ```sh
 cargo install wasmfmt
 ```

-Alternatively, to install from source:
+To install from source:

 ```sh
 cargo install --path /path/to/wasmfmt